The Pride of Atlanta

 Considered an excellent example of the Neoclassical Revival style, which reinterpreted classical motifs from earlier historical styles in the first decades of the 20th century, the Glenn Building is especially important because its ornate exterior remains unchanged and because it is among the few tall office buildings from the early 20th century that survive in downtown Atlanta.

 The Glenn Building provided office space to local businesses, manufacturers’ representatives, and branch offices of national companies.
 In 1925, 38 different tenants occupied the building.
 After changing hands several times, the Glenn Building was saved from demolition by historical preservationists in 1986.
 That is also the year when the quest to have the building listed on the National Register of Historic Places began, although it wasn’t finalized for another 20 years.

 Featuring a smooth, limestone facing and terra cotta detailing, the Glenn Building’s heavy cornice is its crowning glory.
 The cornice is constructed of brown limestone decorated with egg-and-dart, bead-and-reel, and dentil molding capped with neoclassical terra-cotta panels with lion heads.
 These 39 lions remain the guardians of the building today.

-In 2006, Legacy Property Group undertook a major redevelopment of the Glenn building creating the first boutique hotel in Downtown Atlanta.
-The building was subsequently placed on the National Register of Historic Places and continues to proudly watch over the progress of Atlanta from the corner of Spring and Marietta streets.
+In 2003, Central Atlanta Progress placed the building on a top 10 “development opportunities” in downtown Atlanta, and in 2006, Legacy Property Group heeded the call.
+After a major redevelopment and renovation, the Glenn Building became Glenn Hotel, the first boutique hotel in downtown Atlanta.
+Now on the National Register of Historic Places, Glenn and the lions proudly watch over the progress of Atlanta from the corner of Marietta Street and Ted Turner Drive.